jasdefer/DotnetGraph/README.md

 }
 ```

-These information should already be present in your own implementation if you want to run a shortest path algorithm.
+This information should already be present in your own implementation if you want to run a shortest path algorithm.
 Just add the interfaces to your nodes and arcs and return the required information.

 ## High performance